Dil = Heart

 Dil Punjabi means "Punjabi at Heart" in Punjabi language.

-We are a group of mostly non-Indian women dancers who love Bhangra, and love Punjabi music.
-Bhangra is a dance that is all about joy and celebration of life.
-Punjabi teachers have shared this dance with us, and we perform original choreography using traditional Punjabi steps to share our joy and passion for this dance with you.
+We are a group of women dancers who love Bhangra, and love Punjabi music.
+Although we may not have grown up in Punjab, we seek to share their tradition.
+Bhangra is a dance that is about joy and celebration of life.
+Punjabi teachers have shared this dance with us, and we perform original choreography using traditional Punjabi steps.

 The Dance Complex, Central Square, Cambridge, MA - ongoing: